tarreislam/Autoit-Socket-IO/readme.md

-# SocketIo for AutoIt
+# AutoIt-SocketIo

-Yep yep, this is pretty much an attempt to port the existing project [https://socket.io/](https://socket.io/) to AutoIt's Codebase.
+Yep yep, this is pretty much an attempt to port the existing project's concept [https://socket.io/](https://socket.io/) to AutoIt's Codebase.
 So i will not go in to so much detail.

 * This is how the communication is done http://i.imgur.com/0mMfsBD.png